amorist/awesome/README.md

 ## Jupyter Notebook

 - [dream80/roop_colab](https://github.com/dream80/roop_colab) - Single picture, one click, video face swap!
 Use Colab scripts, no need to burn the graphics card, no need to go to the sauna!
-- [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
-The s
 - [mshumer/gpt-author](https://github.com/mshumer/gpt-author) -
 - [ChaoningZhang/MobileSAM](https://github.com/ChaoningZhang/MobileSAM) - This is the official code for MobileSAM project that makes SAM lightweight for mobile applications and beyond!
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - Data-Centric FinGPT.
 Open-source for open finance!
 Revolutionize 🔥    We release the trained model on HuggingFace.